relaywirelessapi/helium-api/docs/docs/no-code-integration.md

 # No-Code Integration

-You don't need to be a developer to use the Helium API!
-This guide shows you how to integrate with popular no-code tools.
+You don't need to be a developer to use the Relay Helium API!
+This guide will show you how to integrate with popular no-code tools.

 ## Zapier Integration